 Cash flow issues continue to top employees’ financial concerns, with anxieties about insufficient emergency savings for unexpected expenses (49 percent), delayed retirement (45 percent), and not being able to meet monthly expenses (22 percent) among the top concerns.
 Additionally, almost half (49 percent) of Gen X respondents find it difficult to meet their household expenses on time each month, as compared to Baby Boomers (31 percent) and Millennials (30 percent).

 |Find it difficult to meet household expenses on time each month||Consistently carry balances on their credit cards||Find it difficult to make their minimum payments on time each month|

 Employees’ Financial Concerns by Generation

 “Despite key economic indicators showing signs of improvement, a more sustained recovery is likely required before a significant positive impact occurs for employee financial wellness,” says Allison.
 “People often expect immediate improvements when the market climbs; however, employees’ financial situations don’t turn on a dime.
 With employees continuing to experience effects of the economic downturn, employers have an opportunity to drive change to employees’ financial behaviors.
 Recognizing this, more and more companies are implementing holistic and proactive financial wellness programs that help their employees deal with the stresses of competing financial priorities without sacrificing their future, ultimately leading to a more productive and healthy workforce.”

-…and you just want to crawl under the covers and relive your youth with something sweet, check out Gael Fashingbauer Cooper and Brian Bellmont’s new book The Totally Sweet 90s.
+If you can’t bear all that bad news and you just want to crawl under the covers and relive your youth with something sweet, check out Gael Fashingbauer Cooper and Brian Bellmont’s new book The Totally Sweet 90s.
 This is the team that brought us Whatever Happened To Pudding Pops?

 From the Publisher